GAM-team/GAM/docs/Users-Drive-Copy-Move.md

 * `teamdriveparentid <SharedDriveID> teamdriveparentname <DriveFolderName>` - A Shared Drive ID and a folder name  on that Shared Drive.
 * `teamdriveparent <SharedDriveName> teamdriveparentname <DriveFolderName>` - A Shared Drive name and a folder name on that Shared Drive.
 * If none of the parent options are specified, the moved file/folder will be located in the source folder.

+### This option handles special cases where you want to prevent selected files/folders from being moved.
+* `skipids <DriveFileEntity>` - Do not move files/folders with the specified IDs.
+If any files/folders are skipped, GAM retains the top source folder and its sub folders while moving the sub files to the target folder.

 ### Duplicate files
 When moving files, these options control the action GAM takes when a target file has the same name and MIME type as the source file: